hpe-dev-incubator/hpe-dev-portal/content/blog/meet-open-source-contributor-and-fpart-fpsync-project-developer-ganael-laplanche.md

   - migration
   - FreeBSD
 ---
+As part of our blog series on open source experts, the HPE Developer team recently met up with Ganael Laplanche, the project developer for [Fpart](https://www.fpart.org/), a sysadmin-oriented tool that helps users sort files and pack them into bags or 'partitions'.
+Here, we'll introduce you to his work, how it came about, and learn more about what got Ganael involved with working with open source software.

-# Ganael, can you present Fpart and Fpsync tools?
+# Ganael, can you tell us a little about the tools Fpart and Fpsync?

-[Fpart](https://www.fpart.org/) is a sysadmin-oriented tool that helps you sort files and pack them into bags ('partitions').
 The project started when I was working for a renowned center for biomedical research after a discussion with a friend of mine.
 We wanted to implement a fast bin-packing tool to produce filesystem tree partitions with the same size and number of files.
 The tool quickly evolved and got support for hooks that can be triggered when a partition is generated.

 At that time, we needed to move petabyte-scale filesystems to freshly-acquired storage arrays.
 With its new hooking system, fpart seemed to be a good basement to launch small migration jobs in parallel through our SSH cluster.
-Initial tests ([see our article in french](https://connect.ed-diamond.com/GNU-Linux-Magazine/glmf-164/parallelisez-vos-transferts-de-fichiers)) were successful but we were still depending on our on-site scheduler to orchestrate submitted jobs and it was to be retired soon or later.
+Initial tests ([see our article in French](https://connect.ed-diamond.com/GNU-Linux-Magazine/glmf-164/parallelisez-vos-transferts-de-fichiers)) were successful but we were still depending on our on-site scheduler to orchestrate submitted jobs and it was to be retired sooner or later.
 We needed a new scheduler.

-That's where [fpsync](https://www.fpart.org/fpsync/) comes into play : the tools wraps fpart and embeds its own scheduler to trigger small rsync jobs to parallelize data migration *by itself*.
-It can leverage your SSH cluster to get the best from your data servers, acting as a powerful -standalone- data migration tool.
+That's where [fpsync](https://www.fpart.org/fpsync/) comes into play : the tool wraps fpart and embeds its own scheduler to trigger small rsync jobs to parallelize data migration *by itself*.
+It can leverage your SSH cluster to get the best from your data servers, acting as a powerful, standalone, data migration tool.

 Of course, as an ardent open source supporter, those tools were released with an open source license (BSD 2-Clause "Simplified" License).
 They quickly became used by big companies (Intel, AWS, Microsoft, Alibaba, Oracle, ...) as well as research centers to migrate petabyte-scale filesystems.